 Can anyone get dental implants?

 Any individual healthy enough to undergo a routine dental extraction or oral surgery can be considered for a dental implant.
 Patients must have healthy gums and enough bone to support the implant.
 They also must be committed to good oral hygiene and regular dental check-up and clean.

 An individual who is suffering or has suffered from uncontrolled chronic diseases such as diabetes, heart diseases, patients using medication for Osteoporosis, patients who have had radiation therapy to the head/neck area, advanced gum disease or heavy smokers need to be evaluated on an individual basis.
 If you are considering implants, talk to your dentist to see if they are right for you.

 What is the success rate of dental implants?

-Success rate of dental implants generally depend on the quantity and quality of the supporting bone.
+The success rate of dental implants generally depends on the quantity and quality of the supporting bone.
 However, dental implants have shown a high success rate of up to 97% and with good care, implants can last a lifetime.

 Does insurance cover the cost of dental implants?

 Dental implants are considered as a major dental treatment and the rebate for them is capped to different limits by different insurance providers.
-After a comprehensive consultation and taking 3D scan of your jaw bones, your dentist can provide you with a detailed treatment plan which you can use to communicate with your insurer.
+After a comprehensive consultation and taking a 3D scan of your jawbones, your dentist can provide you with a detailed treatment plan which you can use to communicate with your insurer.